Aathish04/SHASHI/README.md

-# SHASHI - SSN's Hurriedly Acquired Security Hotline Intern
+# SHASHI - SSN's High-Alert Security Hotline Intern

-This Project contains the source code and possibly the deployment files for SHASHI.

-The Git history will also possibly provide a history of the different models (fine tuned and otherwise) that were benchmarked for this purpose.
+Shashi is a Discord Bot built for the SSN Cybersecurity Club to demonstrate LLM Security Concepts such as Prompt Injection and Social Engineering.

+[Join the SSN Cybersecurity Club Discord Server](#) to interact with Shashi!

+## Features
+- Fluid chat system invoked by `@mention`-ing the bot or replying to a message they sent.
+- Server->Channel->User specific message history/context.
+- Utility command to clear current Server->Channel->User specific chat context/history.

+## Contribution
+Is welcome!
+If you have an issue to report, please report it on the Issues tab of the project GitHub repository.

+If you would like to add features or fix bugs, you are encouraged to fork this repository and make a pull-request.